mustafamusse/Randoop-tutorial/randoof-tutorial/step4.md

 This should take about a minute to create all the different tests for the Message class.

+(You will probobly see many "hi" when executing the given code by us in the terminal.
+This is the randoop testing the code generating testcases for your program)
 # Clarifications
-The structure on how to run the randoop generation test is by `java -ea -classpath <Location of the randoop jar file>:<Location of the .class file> randoop.main.Main gentests --testclass=<Class file name>`
+The structure on how to run the Randoop generation test is by `java -ea -classpath <Location of the Randoop jar file>:<Location of the .class file> randoop.main.Main gentests --testclass=<Class file name>`

 # Running this on your own computer
 To be able to run this on your own computer you need the ranoop jar file which is avalibe here: